-Having said that, don’t make the mistake of assuming that Prime Video is some also-ran in the Streaming Wars and that it lacks sufficient content to enjoy.
-Shows like the Lord of the Rings prequel series The Rings of Power as well as Reacher, Jack Ryan Season 3, Daisy Jones & the Six have reminded everyone that Prime Video is absolutely a home for great TV.
-And in the list below, we’re going to take a closer look at some of the other fantastic titles it has available — by highlighting several underrated series and hidden gems (both movies and TV shows) that belong on your watchlist.
+Having said that, don’t make the mistake of assuming that Prime Video is some kind of also-ran in the Streaming Wars or that it lacks sufficient content to enjoy.
+Shows like Reacher and The Boys underscore that Prime Video is absolutely a home for great TV.
+In the list below, we’re going to take a closer look at some of the other fantastic titles it has available — by highlighting several underrated series and hidden gems (both movies and TV shows) that belong on your watchlist.

 Hidden gem TV shows and movies on Prime Video

 From gripping crime sagas to international dramas and reality series, there’s so much great content to enjoy on Prime Video that I’d argue is criminally overlooked.
-Here are some of those hidden gems, in no particular order — including library titles worth seeking out or rewatching.
+Here are some of those hidden gems, in no particular order — including both old and new titles.

 The English

-We’ll start with a Prime Video Western, starring Emily Blunt, that easily hooked me from the trailer alone.
+Next up is a Prime Video Western starring Emily Blunt that hooked me from the trailer alone.

-In The English, Blunt plays an aristocratic Englishwoman, Lady Cornelia Locke, out for revenge after the death of her child.
-Underneath her veneer of nobility, there’s a woman who’s seething with rage and who intends to kill.
+In The English, Blunt plays an aristocratic Englishwoman, Lady Cornelia Locke, and she’s out for revenge after the death of her child.
+Underneath her veneer of nobility, there’s a woman who’s seething with rage and who intends to take a life.
 “Someone killed my child,” she later says, her tear-stained face the only hint of emotion as she whispers the threat.
 “And now I’m gonna kill them.”

 She addresses a taciturn Pawnee ex-cavalry scout.
 “Will you help me?”